alexmurphy6194/LMS/README.md

 ```
 ### Add link, image, and local image path buttons to text editor
    On the Create Bulletin view there is a text editor for the director of Job Placement create
-and post bulletins for the students.
+and post bulletins for students to see.
 I added three buttons, two that would prompt for a URL/File path
 and then wrap the URL in appropriate hyperlink tag, and one that would open a file explorer and
 let the user pick the file, and again wrap it in correct markup to be displayed.
 ```